Idaho slayings suspect agrees to extradition to face charges

 The chief public defender in Monroe County said his client is eager to be exonerated.
 Kohberger should be presumed innocent and “not tried in the court of public opinion,” said the public defender, Jason LaBar.

-After Tuesday’s hearing, LaBar described Kohberger as “an ordinary guy,” and said that after his extradition he would be represented by Ann Taylor, the chief public defender in Kootenai County, Idaho.
+After Tuesday’s hearing, LaBar described Kohberger as “an ordinary guy,” and said that after his extradition he would be represented by the chief public defender in Kootenai County, Idaho.

 Capt.
-Anthony Dahlinger, of the Moscow Police Department in Idaho, told The Associated Press on Saturday that authorities believe Kohberger was responsible for all four slayings.
-The students were stabbed to death at a rental home near campus in Moscow, Idaho, sometime in the early morning hours of Nov.
-13.
+Anthony Dahlinger, of the Moscow Police Department in Idaho, told The Associated Press on Saturday that authorities believe Kohberger was responsible for all four slayings at a rental home near campus.

 “We believe we’ve got our man,” said Dahlinger, adding that investigators obtained samples of Kohberger’s DNA directly from him after he was arrested.